FIU-SCIS-Senior-Projects/SaaS-Integration-Library/Documents/Deliverable 2 - Requirements Document.md

 **Assigned tasks:** Adam -
 Overflow hidden css element
 Use oauth for Trello
-send javascript issues to Orland and work on fixing
+send javascript issues to Orlando and work on fixing

 ######[top](#deliverable-2---requirements-document)